Pinckley Prizes for Crime Fiction

 How to Enter

-First novels by a North American woman published by an American publisher during the 2016 calendar year are eligible for the Pinckley Prize for Debut Novel.
-Submissions should include a $25 entry fee (checks made out to WNBA-NO) and three (3) copies of the book.
+First novels by a North American woman published by an American publisher during the 2021 calendar year are eligible for the Pinckley Prize for Debut Novel.
+Submissions should include three (3) copies of the book.
 Submissions may be sent to Pinckley Prize for Crime Fiction, c/o WNBA-NO, P.O.
 Box 13926, New Orleans, La.
 70185.
 The Pinckley Prize for Distinguished Body of Work will be selected by a jury only.
-Submissions for the Debut Novel Prize will not be considered unless accompanied by an entry fee.
+Submissions for the Debut Novel Prize will not be considered unless accompanied by a completed entry form.
 We regret that we are not able to consider electronic books at this time.
-Entry deadline is December 31, 2016.
+Entry deadline is December 31, 2021.

 J.M.
 Redmann's mystery series features New Orleans PI Micky Knight.
 Her books have won First Place in the ForeWord mystery category, and three Lambda Literary awards.
 The Intersection of Law and Desire was an Editor’s Choice of the San Francisco Chronicle.
 Writing as R. Jean Reid, her book Roots of Murder will be published by Midnight Ink in the summer of 2016.
 Redmann lives in New Orleans.